 Become An Expert on Funeral Costs – What the Funeral Will Actually Cost You

 The actual funeral bill is broken up in two parts.
-Part one includes the funeral goods and services provided by the funeral service.
-These prices will vary from funeral home to funeral home as this is the part of the bill where a funeral home marks up its costs and earns its profit.
+Part one includes the funeral goods and services provided by the funeral home.
 Your choice of funeral service provider and the decisions you make regarding items like the casket, whether you need limousines, etc. will ultimately determine this part of the cost of the funeral.

-Part two are items considered “cash advance” or “thrid-party charges”.
+Part two includes items considered “cash advance” or “third-party charges.”
 These are services provided by others that a funeral home will obtain and coordinate for you.
 They are not part of the funeral home’s bill but nonetheless must be accounted for and factored in when calculating the total cost of the funeral.

 First we’ll explain the funeral goods and services part and then we will explore these third-party charges.

 The funeral goods and services (the first part of the funeral bill) that are typically included in a graveside service are:

 - Transferring the deceased to the funeral home

 - Preparation of the deceased

 - Filing of all paperwork and securing of all necessary permits